-First introduced in 2018’s “Elseworlds” Arrowverse crossover, Batwoman was arguably the sleeper hit of The CW’s most recent TV season.
+Batwoman was arguably the sleeper hit of The CW's last TV season.
 After a shaky start, Season 1 came into its own as a well-crafted and intriguing must-watch.
-With an early Season 2 renewal, it seemed Batwoman was finally hitting its stride.
+Season 2 was renewed early this year and it seemed Batwoman was finally hitting its stride.
+However, a few speed bumps threatened to bring things to a halt for a while.

 Spoilers ahead for the Batwoman Season 1 finale.